ChristosMavrikis/Visual-Complexity-and-Unlearnable-Examples/README.md

 ## Experiments in the paper.
 Check scripts folder for *.sh for each corresponding experiments.
+## MS-COCO classification.
+We are the first to generate ULEs for the MS-COCO dataset.
+We trained a ResNet18 using MS-COCO subsets based on their different levels of visual complexity.
+The subsets were created either by measuring visual complexity based on the number of objects present or the number of unique classes present.

 ## Sample-wise noise for unlearnable example on CIFAR-10
 ##### Generate noise for unlearnable examples